anushamanur/Pylex/README.md

 ### About

 In this implementaion, a python lexer has been simulated, which takes python files as input and the breaks down the code into tokens.
-The tokens are then classified into pinto one of the following categories:
+The tokens are then classified into one of the following categories:
 * Keywords
 * Identifiers
 * Operators